How are UK interior design trends influenced by other countries?

 A classic international design trend that has stood the test of time in terms of popularity in the UK, French style decor often involves a love of art and vintage classic decor pieces.
-Think wrought-iron bed frames, chaise longues and a simple colour palette, mixed with statement boho nods.
+Think wrought-iron bed frames, chaise longues and a simple color palette, mixed with statement boho nods.
 Though French-inspired decor (and indeed cuisine) as often been associated with the high-end market, its staying power in the recent years is a testament to its now wide-ranging use in our homes and in hospitality too.

 Enter Pinterest and you’ll be bombarded with swathes of Scandi interior style design inspo, with its simple clean lines and functional elegance.
 The long-lasting popularity of Ikea is a testament to how loved this type of design is in the UK, and you’ll easily find its influence in many homes (and trendy offices) around the country.

 The Danish design trend ‘hygge’ has also taken our design industry by storm.
 This concept is all about creating a feeling of joy and coziness, which offers a perfect retreat from our long British winters!
 You can achieve hygge vibes with the use of ambient lighting, spa-like bathrooms and neutral colors.

 Japanese design revolves around the approach of ‘less is more’.
 And in recent years, this is a philosophy that has greatly influenced British homeowners as well, with many people choosing to opt for fewer and simpler pieces to decorate their homes.